Ōbi-yaki chawan by Nakamura Chōami, ame-yu glaze, with tomobako and shiori from Kanazawa

 Charming details

-Look at the lower body and you will find a circular stamp pressed into the clay before glazing: a flower motif inside a round border, the Maeda clan emblem, the family of feudal lords who founded this tradition in 1666 and whose patronage sustained it for two centuries.
+Look at the lower body and you will find a circular stamp pressed into the clay before glazing: a floral motif inside a round border, in a style associated with the Maeda clan, the family of feudal lords whose patronage shaped this tradition from 1666 onward.
+It sits alongside the maker's own seal, a small trace of the wider history this bowl belongs to.

-It is not the maker's mark.
-It is something older: a reference to the original commission, still present on every bowl that leaves this lineage.
 The atelier leaflet included with this bowl describes this history in full.
-The ame-yu glaze itself was a creative solution born from a restriction: Kyoto raku glazes were reserved for the Kyoto kilns, so the Ōhi potter developed a new one.
-What began as a workaround became the most recognisable glaze in the tradition.
+The ame-yu glaze itself was a gift from the Raku family in Kyoto to the very first Ōbi potter, suited to the cold winters of Kanazawa.
+What began as a gift became the most recognisable glaze in the tradition.

 *Decorative items such as the whisk are for styling